Contributing#

 build_release/test_c

-Similarly, to use the most recent Clang compiler version from HomeBrew on MacOS:
+Similarly, to use the most recent Clang compiler version from Homebrew on macOS:

 brew install clang++ clang cmake